 At a glance

-The indicator focuses on the particulate matter exposure levels from rural and urban background areas, but does not take into account severely polluted areas such as roads with high traffic volumes or areas that are close to large industrial plants.
-The guideline value of the World Health Organisation (WHO) for health protection is used as the standard of evaluation for the indicator.
-The German Environment Agency considers the limit set by the European Ambient Air Quality Directive (EU DIR 2008/50/EC) too high to be protective for human health.
+The indicator focuses on the particulate matter exposure levels from rural and urban background areas, but does not consider areas with increased particulate matter concentrations such as roads with high traffic volumes or areas that are close to large industrial plants.
+It can therefore be assumed that the approach used here underestimates the overall exposure level of the German population.

 Assessing the development

 During the entire period under consideration, almost the entire population of Germany was exposed to particulate matter concentrations above the current WHO guideline value for the PM10 fraction.
 This is 15 µg/m³ as an annual mean.
 However, the number of people affected in Germany has fallen significantly from around 74 million in 2010 to 16.9 million in 2021.